dirtbags/pcapdb/docker/AdditionalConfig.md

 Fix permissions
 ---------------

-XXX: You may have to do one search first?
+XXX: You may have to do one search first to create directory / files for `chown`'ing

     sudo docker exec -it pcapdb chown -R capture:capture /var/pcapdb/capture/index/